CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

 ```

 #### 5.4.
 Compute Rates
-The <code>computeRates</code> function computes the rate of change of the states based on the current values of states, constants, and variable of integration (voi).
+The <code>computeRates</code> function computes the rate of change of the states based on the current values of states, constants, and variable of integration (<code>voi</code>).
 This function is essential for the numerical integration step where the system evolves over time.

 ```python
 def computeRates(voi, states, constants):